 CHANGES REQUIRED TO THE POLLUTION PREVENTION PLAN:

+REASONS FOR CHANGES:

+REQUESTED BY:

+DATE:

+AUTHORIZED BY:

+DATE:

 CERTIFICATION OF CHANGES:

-I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gathered and evaluated the information submitted.
-Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
-I am aware that false statements made herein are punishable as a Class A misdemeanor pursuant to Section 210.45 of the penal code.
+I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure the qualified personnel properly gathered and evaluated the information submitted.
+Base on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
+I am aware that false statements made herein are punishable as a Class A misdemeanor pursuant to Section 210.45 of the penal code. ed

 SIGNATURE:

 DATE: